skeeto/skeeto.github.com/_posts/2013-06-02-A-Handy-Emacs-Package-Configuration-Macro.markdown

 ![](/img/emacs/with-package.png)

 JavaScript developers with a keen eye may notice a familiar pattern here.
-This macro is shaped a bit like RequireJS's `define` with asynchronousy in mind.
+This macro is shaped a bit like the [Asynchronous Module Definition (AMD)][amd], with asynchronousy in mind.
 Since this is Lisp with a powerful macro system, I get to hide away the function wrapper part.

 Using this macro has caused me to use `eval-after-load` with just about everything.
 This has cut my initialization time down to about